Difference between ecommerce PCI compliance and brick and mortar PCI

 In short, PCI applies to any business that accepts or transmits a card transaction of any type and stores cardholder data, according to the PCI Security Standard Council's website.
 As if the threat of a potential breach isn't enough to scare merchants into PCI compliance, the financial penalty businesses face for not complying is steep.
 Payment brands may fine non-compliant acquiring banks anywhere between $5,000 and $100,000 per month for PCI compliance violations, most of which will likely flow downstream until it hits the merchant.

-There are multiple levels of PCI compliance, but most small businesses are likely in the merchant level 3 or merchant level 4 tier, serving either 20,000 to 1 million customers on an annual basis or fewer than 20,000 customers.
+There are multiple levels of PCI DSS compliance, but most small businesses are likely in the merchant level 3 or merchant level 4 tier, serving either 20,000 to 1 million customers on an annual basis or fewer than 20,000 customers.
 That said, there are a few differences between brick-and-mortar compliance and PCI compliance for ecommerce websites.
 Here are a few things to keep in mind for both in-store PCI compliance and ecommerce PCI compliance:

 Brick-and-mortar PCI compliance